 For the curry

-: Heat 2 tablespoons of the oil in a large pan, add the nigella and cumin seeds
+: Heat 2 tablespoons of the oil in a large pan, add the nigella and cumin seeds and stir fry

 for about 30 seconds, or until the cumin begins to brown and becomes fragrant.